davewatters/pwnytrap-ci-pp3/README.md

 * [Credits](#credits)

 ## - Purpose -
 [This app was created as the third Portfolio Project (PP3) for the Code Institute's Full Stack Web Development course.
-The app is to showcase Python skills, and as a requirement is deployed to Heroku using a Code Institute mock terminal template.]
+The app is to showcase Python skills, and as a requirement is deployed to ~~Heroku~~ Render using a Code Institute mock terminal template.]

 In short:
 A Python tool to query the HaveIBeenPwned.com API to see if a given password or email address was compromised in a data breach.